PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

 Built in user friendly options like basic afni controls, subject counting, input error checking, and quit functions, all come standard!
 ## Dependencies
-The following must be installed prior to using this script--
+The following must be installed prior to using this script--d
 <ul>
   <li><a href='https://afni.nimh.nih.gov'> AFNI</a> ---> installed in the default '~/abin' directory</li>
   <li>python2.x, and numpy</li>